leberSmeaton/leberSmeaton/README.md

 ### Hi there (👍 ͡❛ ͜ʖ ͡❛)👍 I'm Bella.

-- I am a junior developer recently graduated from Coder Academy, January 2022.
+- I am a developer recently graduated from Coder Academy, January 2022.

 I consider myself a stakeholder management and engagement specialist with longterm project and business vision.
 Driven by meeting project targets and specifications, I take pride in turning around quality projects within budget and looks to apply these principles as a web developer.